Harvard vs Stanford MBA: Which One Is Better?

 Stanford’s network, though smaller, is intensely loyal and well-placed in tech and VC circles.
 The intimacy of the alumni base often translates into stronger personal connections, especially in high-growth sectors.

-An MBA from either Harvard or Stanford can be a life-changing journey; choose the one that aligns best with your vision of success.
+An MBA from either Harvard or Stanford can be a transformative experience; choose the one that aligns best with your vision of success.